 - Digestive issues.
 High blood levels of ketones can often cause an upset stomach, leading to loss of appetite, nausea, or vomiting.

 Whether you've splurged on the weekend and fallen out of ketosis or just started your keto journey, ketone drinks can help your transition into ketosis.
 Exogenous and endogenous ketones are both effective, but you may need to supplement if you're not producing enough ketone naturally.
+You should consult your doctor first to examine the benefits or risks of the ketogenic diet for you.

 It's important to note that ketones alone won't directly lead to weight loss.
 If you plan on supplementing with ketones, you will still need to make lifestyle changes, including a healthy diet and regular exercise.